 Beck Institute offers information on CBT treatment.
 Its website allows people to schedule an appointment with a therapist that specializes in CBT.
 It also shows readers how to refer a family member to a therapist.

 Additionally, cognitive behavioral therapists can be found across the United States.
-Treatment centers often use CBT in conjunction with evidence-based treatment.
-Many people in treatment who also receive CBT go on to live healthier lives.
+Treatment centers often use CBT in conjunction with other evidence-based treatments.
+Many people in substance abuse treatment receive CBT and go on to live healthier lives.